rgallor/astarte-device-sdk-cpp/samples/mqtt/registration/README.md

 This sample shows the device registration functionality for the Astarte device library for C++.

+## Configuration

+The sample is already configured to perform a device registration to an Astarte instance.
+The only thing you need to provide is a valid `config.json` file containing these fields:
+- `pairing_url`, an URL of the Astarte component responsible for device registration
+- `pairing_jwt`, a token necessary to authenticate though Astarte
+- `realm`, the name of the Astarte realm where the device will be registered
+- `device_id`, a 128bit URL encoded base64 string uniquelly identifying a device

 ## Building and running

 To build this sample run the `build_sample.sh` present in the root of this project with your